munificent/game-programming-patterns/book/double-buffer.markdown

 <img src="images/double-buffer-slaps-1.png" />

-Now, let's slap Harry to get things going and see what happens when we start processing:
+We'll slap Harry to get things going and see what happens when we start processing:

 ^code 9